Software engineers often think about starting a web development business of their own.

 Presales and Client Vetting

-– As an industry leader, sharing advice is important for credibility.
-Talk to industry blogs and magazines and suggest topics which would be of use to their audience.
+As an industry leader, sharing advice is important for credibility.
+Talk to industry blogs and magazines and suggest topics that would be of use to their audience.
 Not only can you reach a wider audience, but backlinks to your site will increase your visibility in SERP.

 The further you specialize and build your professional brand, the more your business will shift to inbound leads instead of cold calls and emails.

 This will let you discuss ongoing retainer opportunities which will grow your monthly recurring revenue, letting you hire additional resources, invest in complementary tools for your business and spend money on ads and partnerships.

 How can you build a successful business as a software developer if you are not a sales person?

 Of course, the tricky question is – how to land repetitive customers?

 I have discussed in the video below the different techniques for introducing salesforce to your business, as a technical expert.

 Their lack of marketing and sales experience will definitely be a blocker.
 Digital marketing covers a wide range of skills – content production, email marketing, affiliate and partnerships, social media, analytics, setting KPIs, tracking and launching new campaigns – you name it.

 Sales work in a similar manner, too.
 An inbound salesperson should handle the incoming leads via email capture or contact form submissions through landing pages, freebie offers, webinars, partnership campaigns.
 An outbound salesman will engage in cold calls and emails, attend industry events, explore prospects on LinkedIn.

 That’s why plenty of startups are formed by multiple co-founders responsible for different portions of the business.
 A trustworthy expert in business development may be instrumental in a similar role.